pauledwardmitchell/Marvl2/how_to_deploy.md

 * now you've made all of the changes. restarting the web server will make them appear on the internet.

 You're done!

-Log out of root and go have a snack.
+Quickly check the server (http://45.55.84.132/)[http://45.55.84.132/) to eyeball-verify that we have not blown anything up, then log out of root and go have a snack!
 Good work.